 Our intellectual property rights involve complex factual, scientific and legal questions.
 We operate in an industry characterized by significant intellectual property litigation.
 Even though we may believe that we have a valid patent on a particular technology, other companies may have from time to time taken, and may in the future take, actions that we believe violate our patent rights.
-For example, we have filed a complaint with the USITC against ONT for patent infringement, as well as complaints against ONT Inc. in the U.S. District Court for the District of Delaware and against ONT Ltd. and Metrichor in the High Court of England and Wales for patent infringement.
+For example, we have filed a complaint with the USITC against ONT for patent infringement, as well as complaints against ONT Inc. in the U.S. District Court for the District of Delaware and against ONT Ltd. and Metrichor in the High Court of England and Wales for infringements of patents in the same patent family as the patents asserted in the USITC action.
 Legal actions to enforce our patent rights can be expensive and may involve the diversion of significant management time and resources and adverse parties may bring claims against us and/or our intellectual property.
 Our enforcement actions may not be successful, could give rise to legal claims against us and could result in some of our intellectual property rights being determined to be invalid or not enforceable.